MirrorNetworking/Mirror/doc/Guides/Attributes.md

 -   **<xref:Mirror.ServerAttribute>**
     Only a server can call the method (throws an error when called on a client unless you specify error = false).
 -   **<xref:Mirror.ClientAttribute>**
-    Only a Client can call the method (throws a warning or an error when called on the server).
+    Only a Client can call the method (throws an error when called on the server unless you specify error = false).
--   **ClientCallback**
-    Same as **Client** but does not throw warning when called on server.
 -   **ClientRpc**
     The server uses a Remote Procedure Call (RPC) to run that function on clients.
 See also: [Remote Actions](Communications/RemoteActions.md)
 -   **TargetRpc**